Internet personality: Wanghong

 Wanghong (网红 (wǎnghóng, Internet fame)) is the Chinese version of Internet stardom.
 The wanghong economy is a Chinese digital economy based on influencer marketing in social media.
 Some wanghong celebrities generate profits via retail or e-commerce, through attracting the attention of their followers.
 Internet celebrities have become a popular phenomenon in China.
 For example, Sister Furong (Fúróng Jiějiě, 芙蓉姐姐) received worldwide notoriety and fame for her self-promotion efforts through online posts.
-According to CBN Data, a commercial data company affiliated with Alibaba Group, the Chinese internet celebrity economy was estimated to be worth in 2016, more than China's total cinema box office revenue in 2015.
+According to CBN Data, a commercial data company affiliated with Alibaba Group, the Chinese internet personality economy was estimated to be worth in 2016, more than China's total cinema box office revenue in 2015.

 There are two main business models in the wanghong economy: social media advertising, and online retail.
 In the online retailing business model, e-commerce-based wanghong use social media platforms to sell self-branded products to potential buyers among followers via Chinese customer-to-customer (C2C) websites, such as Taobao.
 Internet celebrities may promote their products by modeling for their shops by posting pictures or videos of themselves wearing the clothes or accessories they sell, or giving makeup or fashion tips.

 Zhang Dayi (张大奕)—one of China's best-known wanghong according to BBC News, with 4.9 million followers on Sina Weibo—has an online shop on Taobao, reportedly earning per year.
 This is comparable to the made by Fan Bingbing (范冰冰), a top Chinese actress.
 Li Ziqi (李子柒), a celebrity food blogger with more than 16 million followers on Weibo, has inspired many bloggers to post similar content on traditional Chinese cooking and crafts.